Series: The Larry Sanders Show

 - Retraux: Larry's show, for the most part, mimics the style of Johnny Carson's Tonight Show, even as contemporaneous late night shows moved away from Johnny's template in various ways (with the sole exception of the Theme Tune, which practically screams early nineties).

 - Single-Target Sexuality: Duchovny's interest in Larry.

-- Screwed by the Network: The network sabotages Larry's show as they maneuver Jon Stewart to replace him.
+- Screwed by the Network: In-Universe.
+The network sabotages Larry's show as they maneuver Jon Stewart to replace him.

 - Show Within a Show: Also named The Larry Sanders Show.